 When a child’s immune system attacks healthy cells, problems such as pain, inflammation, and rashes can affect an organ or the entire body.
 Autoimmune and inflammatory conditions, including juvenile rheumatoid arthritis and pediatric lupus, can be hard to diagnose and treat.
 Children with autoimmune diseases are at risk for complications such as muscle weakness, eye inflammation, and kidney disease.
-Duke’s pediatric rheumatologists care for the full range of autoimmune disorders, including rare diseases that many doctors are not familiar with.
-We team up with other Duke pediatric specialists, so your child receives the medical and supportive care they need to cope with their condition and work toward remission.
+Duke’s pediatric rheumatologists care for the full range of autoimmune disorders, including rare diseases with which many doctors are not familiar.
+We team with other Duke pediatric specialists to ensure your child receives the medical and supportive care they need to cope with their condition and work toward remission.

 Comprehensive Pediatric Rheumatology Care

-Rheumatic diseases affect children differently than adults.
+Rheumatic diseases affect children differently than they do adults.
 Symptoms may be more severe and complications more serious.
 That’s why it’s important to seek care from pediatric rheumatologists who understand how these disorders affect a child’s development.
-Duke specialists use the wealth of their training, experience, and knowledge to address all your child’s needs, including their physical health and emotional well-being.
+Duke specialists use their wealth of training, experience, and knowledge to address all your child’s needs, including their physical health and emotional well-being.

 Our team approach means several doctors may contribute their unique expertise to your child’s care.

 Your child may be eligible to participate in clinical trials that test new therapies.
 Our doctors also help to create national standardized treatment guidelines for pediatric rheumatic conditions, which makes the best possible care more widely available.

 If your child has lupus with kidney involvement, dermatomyositis, or autoimmune brain disease, our disease-specific clinics for these conditions mean your child can see multiple specialists in one day instead of having to schedule separate visits.